smasongarrison/D3mirt/README.md

 within-multidimensional, i.e., that the items describe more than one dimension.

-Regarding vectors, the angle of the vector arrows indicates what traits, located along the orthogonal axes in the model, an item can be said to describe (Reckase, 2009, 1985, Reckase & McKinley, 1991).
+Regarding vector orientation, the angle of the vector arrows indicates what traits, located along the orthogonal axes in the model, an item can be said to describe (Reckase, 2009, 1985, Reckase & McKinley, 1991).
 For instance, in a two-dimensional space, an item is *unidimensional* if its item vector arrow is at $0°$ with respect to one of the axes in the model, and $90°$ with respect to the other.
-Such an item only describes a singular trait.
+Such an item describes a singular trait only.
 In contrast, an item is *within-multidimensional* if its item vector arrow is oriented at $45°$ in relation to the axes in the model.
 Such an item describes both traits in the model equally well.
 The same criteria is extended to the three-dimensional case.

 The DMIRT approach uses two types of item models, dependent on item type.
 If dichotomous items are used, the analysis is based on the